freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/debugging/understanding-the-differences-between-the-freecodecamp-and-browser-console.md

 # --description--

 You may have noticed that some freeCodeCamp JavaScript challenges include their own console.
-This console behaves a little differently than the browser console you used in the last challenge.
+This console behaves a little differently than the browser console.

-The following challenge is meant to highlight the main difference between the freeCodeCamp console and your browser console.

-When you run ordinary JavaScript, the browser's console will display your `console.log()` statements the exact number of times it is called.

-The freeCodeCamp console will print your `console.log()` statements a short time after the editor detects a change in the script, as well as during testing.

-The freeCodeCamp console is cleared before the tests are run and, to avoid spam, only prints the logs during the first test (see the note below for exceptions).

-If you would like to see every log for every test, run the tests, and open the browser console.
-If you prefer to use the browser console, and want it to mimic the freeCodeCamp console, place `console.clear()` before any other `console` calls, to clear the browser console.

-**Note:** `console.log`s inside functions are printed to the freeCodeCamp console whenever those functions are called.
-This can help debugging functions that are called during testing.
+There are many methods for the console to output messages. `log`, `warn`, and `clear` to name a few.
+The freeCodeCamp console will only output log messages, while the browser console will output all messages.
+It may be helpful to know that when you make changes to your code, it will run automatically and show the logs.
+The freeCodeCamp console is then cleared each time your code is re-ran.

 # --instructions--

 First, use `console.log` to log the `output` variable.
 Then, use `console.clear` to clear the browser console.
+View the difference in the two consoles.

 # --hints--